chrisemezue/Igbo-Speech-Dataset/igbo-radio/README.md

 - The sentences were further filtered based on the [validation rules for Igbo](https://github.com/common-voice/sentence-collector/blob/main/server/lib/validation/languages/ig.js).

-- Furthermore, the sentences that did not pass the validation are still documented here as `discarded.txt` as additional Igbo data for the future.
+- Furthermore, the sentences that did not pass the validation are still documented here (`discarded.txt`) as additional Igbo data for other tasks.

 ### Licence

-The owner of Igbo Radio, Chidi Nnamdi Igwe, agreed for us to use the content under CC0.
+The owner of Igbo Radio, Chidi Nnamdi Igwe, agreed for us to use their content under CC0.
 The contribution agreement was signed: `IgboRadio - Common Voice ContributionAgmt.pdf`